 Because spring and summer are known for their heavy storms and showers, it’s a good idea to test your sump pump to be sure it’s operating correctly.
 This is something you don’t want to assume is working.
 A broken sump pump can mean thousands in flood damage.

 To test your pump, pour a bucket of water into it.
 The pump should turn on automatically and being to process the water.
 If you don’t want to wait, you can shut it off and remove the water once you’re sure that it’s working properly.
 If you don’t have a sump pump, even if you don’t live in a flood-prone area, you need to have one installed.
 They’re fairly reasonably priced, and when you compare the cost to a flooded basement, it’s a no-brainer!

 7. Inform Kids About Plumbing Basics

-While some homes have shut-off valves in their yard or near the water main in the street, most home water shut-off valves are located in the utility room, which is generally in the basement, garage or a utility closet.
-It usually looks like a wheel with spokes, turn it to the right to stop the water.
+While some homes have shut-off valves in their yard or near the water main in the street, most home water shut-off valves are located in the utility room, which is generally in the basement, garage, or utility closet.
+It usually looks like a wheel with spokes; turn it to the right to stop the water.
 When you have your next plumbing inspection, have your plumber confirm where your main water valve is located.